Capital Markets & InvestmentsStart Planning Your AFP 2018 Schedule

 Reyer Kooy, Head of Liquidity Management : EMEA/APAC, DWS

 Disruption: Distraction or Opportunity?
 A Look at Today's Liquidity Environment

 Join this discussion on the disruptive nature and impact of market and technological forces affecting cash and liquidity management markets today.
 Discussion focuses on balance sheet impacts and cash deployment strategies following global disruptions from regulatory and legislative changes; including corporate tax reform, Brexit, and EU Money Market Fund Reform.
 The panel shares experiences on how corporations have reformulated their approach using technology in order to monitor and make decisions about risk management, cash segmentation and product solutions in a changing environment.

 Matthew Skurbe, CTP, Treasurer and Managing Director, Blackstone

 Dave Fishman, CCM, Managing Director, Head of Liquidity Solutions, US, Goldman Sachs

 Negotiating Debt Agreements

-This session will give attendees an understanding of the obvious and not-so-obvious objectives of debt agreement negotiations for companies of various investment grades.
-It will explain how to assign appropriate negotiating responsibilities and how to determine if outside resources might be able to help negotiate the deal, along with identification of what resources those might be.
-The speakers will discuss how to use a deal document to track progress and compare against existing agreements.
-They investigate different types of default risks and how to write covenants that reduce those risks through appropriate wording, defined terms, knowledge, notice, grace periods and other deal terms.
-In addition, the session will look at post-closing negotiations and how to best remedy the consequences of a default.
+Negotiating debt agreements, the primary skill of the treasury professional is multi-faceted and requires a clear understanding of the objectives of companies of various investment grades, and determining if or what outside resources, can be helpful in negotiating.
+This expert panel clarifies the process, demonstrating how to use a deal document to track progress and compare against existing agreements; investigate different types of default risks and how to write covenants that reduce those risks through appropriate working, defined terms, knowledge, notice, grace periods and other deal terms.
+This session also looks at post-closing negotiations and how to best remedy the consequences of a default.